Community Impact Updates Community Impact Updates

 From Monday 27 October, Auckland Transport plan to start construction at the Merton Road, Morrin Road and Felton Matthew Road roundabout from Monday 27 October for 8 weeks.
 More information on this stage of construction, including a map of works is available here or at at.govt.nz/links2GI

-WaterCare: Tāmaki Water Upgrades - July to October 2025
+WaterCare: Tāmaki Water Upgrades - December 2025

 Watercare is planning to upgrade the water network in Tāmaki.
 To help inform design, and minimise construction issues, contractors need to undertake investigations to understand the ground conditions along the pipeline route.
 Conducting these investigations will ensure there is minimal disruption to the existing services and allow for timely and efficient construction.